toddcf/budget-app/README.md

   - Returns a list instead of an array.
 - Slice, which returns an array.
 (A trick for converting the list that querySelectorAll returned . . . back into an array.)
 - forEach (as opposed to for loop).
+- Map.
+(Loops over an array and returns a brand new array.)
 - parseFloat().
 Converts a string into a floating number (a number with decimals).
 - Using parentNode (multiple times if necessary) to traverse the DOM.